 When you have a cold or the flu, it is important to get rest, eat well, and take care of yourself.
 However, far too many people neglect their dental care when they are sick.
-This may be due to lack of energy or the queasy feeling that makes putting anything in the mouth a challenge, but oral care when you are sick is even more important than normal dental care!
+This may be due to lack of energy or the queasy feeling that makes putting anything in the mouth a challenge, but taking care of your teeth when you are sick is even more important than normal dental care!
 Here are some simple things you can do to care for your teeth while you are taking care of yourself and ensure you get good dental care during an illness.

 When you’re sick, there is often no doubt that you are because your body tells you in many ways.
 Your mouth feels yucky, your throat may be coated, you feel yucky overall, and you may notice a change in your breath as well.
 These are ways your mouth tells you something is off.
 This is why oral care when you are sick is important – if nothing else it makes you feel better to have a clean mouth.
 For the best dental care during an illness, try to follow your normal brushing and flossing routine as much as possible to protect your teeth and gums!